jpsalim21/UnityTextEffects/README.txt

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Hello, I'm João Pedro Miranda Salim.
-Today's 12/24/2023 Among this year, I tried to develop an easier way to add personality into text in my games, without dubbing.
+Today's 12/24/2023 Among this year, I tried to develop an easier way to add personality into text in my games.
 This is the result.
+Alert: TextMeshPro is necessary!!!!!!!!!!
 So, there goes a little tutorial:

 Use <> with the effect name inside and an > to end the effect.
 Effect list: